Masters (MSc or MRes) in Computational Methods in Ecology and Evolution (CMEE)

 - Computational tools are biology's next microscope, only better - learn to use them now!

 Over the past 10-20 years, biology has become increasingly quantitative, and mathematical sciences have in turn been increasingly influenced by biology.
 It has been said that “mathematics is biology's next microscope, only better” (Cohen, J.E., PloS Biology, 2004) because mathematical, statistical, and computational sciences will continue to reveal unsuspected and entirely new worlds within biology, just as the microscope revealed previously unseen worlds following its invention.
 It has also been said that “biology is mathematics' next physics, only better” (Cohen, J.E., PloS Biology, 2004) because biology will in turn continue to spur major new developments in computation, mathematics and statistics, just as physics has done.
-In this unique course, we teach quantitative methods and biological concepts together, through application of the methods to contemporary biological research problems.
+In this unique course, we teach quantitative (with focus on computing) methods and biological concepts together, through application of the methods to contemporary biological research problems.

 Key features of the course: